eigentaylor/eigentaylor.github.io/_previews/2026-07-02-better-choices-strategy.md

 If a manipulation is cheap, that means the margins are close (too close to identify in advance with any confidence<d-cite key="ShiraniMehrpolling"></d-cite>).

 Note that this model says nothing about psychology or human messiness.
 Will voters naively attempt to game the system anyway?
-Perhaps, conditioned by choose-one voting, will they perform the betrayal because they believe their favorite is nonviable?
 Probably.
+Perhaps, conditioned by choose-one voting, they perform the betrayal because they believe their favorite is nonviable.
 And that could potentially harm the outcomes.

 We must keep in mind that these are toy models.
 Impartial culture models are not exactly known for their realism, and even the more "realistic" models are still just that--models.
 The real world is messy, and there are many factors that could make these scenarios more or less likely, more or less detectable, and more or less affordable.